-Two sky tips for today.
-First, as Halloween approaches, try looking for the star Beta Persei, otherwise known as Algol in the constellation Perseus.
+Tonight … two sky tips for you.
+First, as Halloween 2014 approaches, try looking for the star Beta Persei, otherwise known as Algol in the constellation Perseus.
 This star’s proper name comes from the Arabic for head of the ghoul, or head of the demon.
 Second, have you been watching the moon lately?
-If so, you might know it’s almost the first quarter moon, to take place at on October 30, at 9:48 p.m.
+If so, you might know it’s almost the first quarter moon, to take place at on October 30, 2014 at 9:48 p.m.
 CDT in the central US.
 Some two hours later, the star Algol is predicted to be at its minimal brightness, at 11:52 p.m.
 CDT.
 Follow the links below to learn more about the moon and Mars – and the Ghoul Star!

 Find the Ghoul Star of Perseus.
 Why did early stargazers name this star for a ghoul or demon?
 Beta Persei, otherwise known as the Ghoul Star, is known to vary in brightness over a regular time interval.
 The cycle lasts 2 days, 20 hours and 49 minutes.
 All the while, the star remains visible to the eye.